Suggested points to help a new Regional Armed Services Liaison Officer

 - Attend all Regional Committee Meetings, Assemblies, Workshops, etc.

 - In preparation for these, draw up and submit to the secretary, where so requested, a report covering your activities and the activities of the Intergroup ASLOs within your Region.

 - Be prepared to attend special Workshops at GSO in York (a maximum of one a year, usually on a Friday and Saturday).
 These are called by the Board Trustee for Armed Services.

 - Ensure your local telephone office or service has your contact details, should an Armed Services Liaison-specific enquiry come in.

-- If you are stuck or confused, ask for help, from current or former ASLOs in your or other Regions, from other liaison officers in your Region, from the Chair of your Region, or from the Board Trustee for Armed Services.
+- If you are stuck or confused, ask for help, from current or former RASLOs and ASLOs in your or other Regions, from other liaison officers in your Region, from the Chair of your Region, or from the Board Trustee for Armed Services.
 Whatever problem you are having, someone else has likely encountered that problem and solved it.

 A. Make contact as soon as possible with the Intergroup ASLOs in your Region (or other officers performing Armed Services Liaison work - for instance, the PI officer).